Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

 > (We won’t use this for this tutorial, but it’s required)

-5. After creating the app, copy your:
+After creating the application, copy your:
 - **Client ID**
 - **Client Secret**